 I learned at a very young age how adults do business in this world.
 Rule #4: Do whatever it takes to win; even if it means someone else has to lose”. – Oat [from a scene in the movie, How to Win Checkers (Every Time)]

 Based on the book, Sightseeing, by Rattawut Lapcharoensap, How to Win at Checkers (Every Time) is Thailand’s official entry to the Oscar’s Best Foreign Film category.
 At first, I was surprised and quite curious about the Oscar news, since it has been reported that, while the movie is based on the work of a Thai citizen, the filmmaker – Josh Kim – is not.

 Whatever doubts I have been completely blown away as I watched a heartfelt, powerful yet subtle film about growing up, sexuality, politics and corruption and a glimpse into contemporary Thai society.

 Says Kim in our interview:

-The draft lottery makes this a story which can only be told in Thailand.
+The draft lottery makes this a story that can only be told in Thailand.
 It was important that the film was a Thai film first before anything else.
 I wanted to be able to read the Thai script and communicate with the actors, so I moved to Bangkok in 2012 and enrolled in intensive Thai language classes.
 During the production, there were massive protests which shut down the capital and eventually the military took over in a coup.
 Martial law was declared and soon after, a curfew was imposed.
-We were all worried whether we would even be able to complete the film because our shooting overlapped with the curfew.
+We were all worried about whether we would even be able to complete the film because our shooting overlapped with the curfew.

 Such is the dedication of Kim to make an authentic Thai movie.